SyncfusionExamples/how-to-print-wpf-treegrid-with-pdfviewercontrol/README.md

-# How to print wpf treegrid with pdfviewercontrol
+# How to Print WPF TreeGrid with PdfViewerControl?

-This sample illustrates how to print [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) with [PdfViewerControl](https://help.syncfusion.com/wpf/pdf-viewer/printing-pdf-files).
+This sample illustrates how to print [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid) with [PdfViewerControl](https://help.syncfusion.com/wpf/pdf-viewer/printing-pdf-files).

-## Default Printing

-The printing feature can be achieved by exporting the `TreeGrid` to PDF and printing the exported PDF using the `PdfViewerControl`.
+The printing feature can be achieved by exporting the **TreeGrid** to PDF and printing the exported PDF using the **PdfViewerControl**.

 ``` c#
 var options = new TreeGridPdfExportingOptions();